Support your peers.

 How much would I get paid?

 The hourly wage depends on the state you would be working from.
-We will provide more information about this at a later date.
+We will provide more information about this during the interview stage.

 What’s the training that you are offering, and who runs it?

-- We are also offering an eighty-hour asynchronous Futuro Health credential.
+- We are also currently building out and designing our own training platform, which should be live in April 2023.
+This will provide a 40 hour (35 hour asynchronous and 5 hour synchronous) certification.
 You will learn how to assist people in developing recovery objectives, practice self-empowerment tactics, and take meaningful actions toward establishing fulfilling, self-determined lives.

 How long does the training program take?
 Is it in person or online?

-Some of our training courses are intensives with 4 hours a day, while others are more spread out and self paced.
-PeerPlus takes place over a two week period from 10am-4pm PST every day.
-Futuro Health is an 80 hour training course that you can do on your own time.
+Some of our training courses are intensives with 4 hours a day, while others are more spread out and self-paced.
+PeerPlus takes place over a two week period from 10 am-4 pm PST every day.
+Flourish Labs Peers Training course is a 40 hour training course that you can do (mostly) on your own time.

 What will I learn in the training course?

-You will learn a variety of skills which enable you to be a peer supporter, but they might also come in handy in other parts of your life!
+You will learn a variety of skills that enable you to be a peer supporter, but they might also come in handy in other parts of your life!

 - Listening skills.
 You will learn about active listening skills, validating, and asking open-ended questions to better understand the peer you are working with.